styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Automatic integration with the game's native setup system
 - Backup reminder integration with Configurator for safe label management

-### Better Tasker
+#### Better Tasker
 Advanced quest automation system that streamlines task completion and management:
-- Automatically opens quest log and accepts new tasks when available
-- Navigates to recommended maps for task completion
+- Automatically opens quest log, accepts new tasks, and navigates to recommended maps
 - Coordinates with other mods to prevent conflicts during automation
 - Pauses all automations when tasks are ready to be claimed
 - Smart quest button management with visual tasking indicators
 - Integration with Raid Hunter for seamless automation switching

-### Better UI
+#### Better UI
 Enhances the game's user interface with quality-of-life improvements:
-- Stamina timer showing exact time when stamina will be full (HH:MM format)
+- Stamina timer showing exact time when stamina will be full with real-time tracking
-- Settings button in the currency section for quick configuration access
+- Visual enhancements: Max Creatures and Shinies highlighting with 6 customizable color themes (Prismatic, Demonic, Frosty, Venomous, Divine, Undead)
+- Favorites system to mark creatures with custom symbols (heart or stat icons) and Shiny Enemies feature for battles
-- Configurable features through an integrated settings panel
+- Setup labels visibility toggle with configurable features through integrated settings panel
-- Real-time stamina tracking with automatic updates
-- Non-intrusive display that integrates seamlessly with the game's native UI
+- Settings button in currency section for quick access and seamless integration with native UI

-### Better Yasir
+#### Better Yasir
 Enhances the Yasir shop interface with advanced features and improved usability:
 - Add quantity input fields for buying and selling items
 - Real-time price calculations and resource tracking